AdmiralSnackbar66/dnd/3-Mechanics/CLI/items/potion-of-heroism-xdmg.md

 - **Weight**: 0.5 lbs.

-When you drink this potion, you gain 10 [Temporary Hit Points](3-Mechanics/CLI/rules/variant-rules/temporary-hit-points-xphb.md) that last for 1 hour.
-For the same duration, you are under the effect of the [Bless](3-Mechanics/CLI/spells/bless-xphb.md) spell (no [Concentration](3-Mechanics/CLI/rules/conditions.md#Concentration) required).
+When you drink this potion, you gain 10 [Temporary Hit Points](/3-Mechanics/CLI/variant-rules/temporary-hit-points-xphb.md) that last for 1 hour.
+For the same duration, you are under the effect of the [Bless](/3-Mechanics/CLI/spells/bless-xphb.md) spell (no [Concentration](/3-Mechanics/CLI/conditions.md#Concentration) required).

 This potion's blue liquid bubbles and steams as if boiling.

 *Source: Dungeon Master's Guide (2024) p.
-288. Available in the Free Rules (2024)*
+288. Available in the <span title='Systems Reference Document (5.2)'>SRD</span>*